 Some of the Company's gold property interests are acquired by way of option or lease agreements with ongoing cash obligations.
 At present, the Company has cash commitments on the Golden Arrow property of US\$50,000 per year.
 In addition, the Company estimates the annual claim maintenance fees on the Golden Arrow property to be approximately US\$60,000.
-The Company has an option payment commitment of US\$20,000 due on the Roulette property in 2016.
-In addition, the Company estimates the annual claim maintenance fees on the Roulette property to be approximately US\$20,000.
+The Company has an option payment commitment of US\$25,000 due on the Roulette property in 2017.
+In addition, the Company estimates the annual claim maintenance fees on the annual claim maintenance fees on the Roulette property to be approximately US\$20,000.